Fact sheet

-A factsheet, fact sheet or fact file is a single page document containing essential information about a product, substance, service or other topic.
+A factsheet or fact sheet, also called fact file, is a single-page document containing essential information about a product, substance, service or other topic.
 Factsheets are frequently used to provide information to an end user, consumer or member of the public in concise, simple language.
 They generally contain key safety points, operating instructions or basic information about a topic depending on the purpose of the fact sheet.

 Typical contents

 Factsheets frequently make use of elements such as lists, tables and diagrams to convey meaning quickly and effectively.
 The language and content of a factsheet depend on its target audience; a factsheet aimed at professional engineers may use more technical language than one aimed at an end-user.

 History

 Factsheets were traditionally printed and physically distributed, often included in the packaging of a product.
 Many manufacturers now provide digital factsheets as well as or instead of paper-and-ink documents.